Last Updated: March 26, 2026

 Average Size

-Pearl Gouramis, which are freshwater fish typically found in home aquariums, can grow to a size of around 4-5 inches.
+Pearl Gouramis, which are freshwater fish found in home aquariums, can grow to a size of around 4-5 inches.
 In order for them to thrive and be healthy, it is essential that the tank space provided accommodates their size.
-Males tend to be slightly larger than females.
+Males are slightly larger than females.
 Keeping an adequate amount of room when housing a group of these attractive creatures will ensure they remain contented inhabitants.

 Types Of Gouramis